Murder of Wong Ka-mui

-On 27 April 2008, at Shek Kip Mei, Sham Shui Po, Hong Kong, 16-year-old sex worker Wong Ka-mui (王嘉梅 Wáng Jīaméi), alias Kiki Wong, was murdered by strangulation after being raped by her 24-year-old male client Ting Kai-tai (丁启泰 Dīng Qǐtài), who butchered her body into bits and pieces before flushing most of the body parts down the toilet and throwing her severed head and organs into the sea.
+On 27 April 2008, at Shek Kip Mei, Sham Shui Po, Hong Kong, 16-year-old sex worker Wong Ka-mui (王嘉梅 Wáng Jīaméi), alias Kiki Wong, was murdered by strangulation after being raped by her 24-year-old male client Ting Kai-tai (丁启泰 ding1kai2taai3), who butchered her body into bits and pieces before flushing most of the body parts down the toilet and throwing her severed head and organs into the sea.
 Ting was arrested days after the murder and for the charges of preventing the lawful burial of a body and first-degree murder, Ting was found guilty and sentenced to life imprisonment in 2009.

 Background

 Wong Ka-mui

-Wong Ka-mui, alias Kiki Wong, was born in 1991 at Hunan, People's Republic of China (or mainland China), and had an older sister.
+Wong Ka-mui, alias Kiki Wong, was born in 1991 in Hunan, and had an older sister.
 After her divorce, Wong's mother remarried in 1994 to a Hongkonger.
 Wong immigrated to Hong Kong in 2005, and settled in Tai Po, where she attended school at Tai Po Sam Yuk Secondary School.
-Wong was academically inclined but reportedly had difficulty socializing with people in school due to her not being a local resident of Hong Kong and unrefined Hong Kong accent.
+Wong was academically inclined but reportedly had difficulty socialising with people in school due to her not being a local and lacking a Hong Kong accent.

 Due to her family's poverty and need to pay off her debt of HK$50,000, Wong chose to drop out during her third year of secondary school in January 2008, and made a living by finding odd jobs.
 Wong reportedly joined a compensated dating network, which was a sex worker social network where young prostitutes would provide their services to older clients.
 Wong also harboured hopes and dreams of becoming a famous model in midst of making a living by prostitution.

 Ting Kai-tai

 Ting Kai-tai, nicknamed "Fatty Ting", was born in British Hong Kong in 1984.
 At the age of five, Ting lost his mother to a car accident, and during the same car crash, Ting sustained a severe head injury.
 Since then, he has had emotional problems.
 When he was eight years old, Ting was sent to a psychiatric hospital, where he was diagnosed with attention deficit hyperactivity disorder (ADHD), and he dropped out of school when he was in the first grade of secondary school.
 Ting's father later remarried, and Ting's stepmother reportedly treated Ting well.
 Many friends of Ting noted he had a weird temper, as he would sometimes fly into a rage and out of control at certain moments or when things did not go his way.

-Ting had several run-ins with the law since his youth.
+Ting had several run-ins with the law since youth.
 He was sentenced to a boy's home for one year for hurting someone when he was 15.
-Ting also began consuming drugs at this point of time and had since notched up some drug antecedents, and also engaged the prostitutes' sexual services at age 16.
+Ting also began consuming drugs at this point of time and had hired prostitutes by age 16.
 Ting would later work as an apprentice in air-conditioning engineering, and later became a transportation worker by 2008.